Wonder Woman (2017 film): Plot

-In present-day Paris, Diana Prince receives a photographic plate from Wayne Enterprises of herself and four men taken during World War I, prompting her to recall her past.
-(Note: Wonder Woman is set first in the DCEU, taking place in 1918, and is framed by present-day scenes set after Batman v Superman: Dawn of Justice.)
+In present-day Paris, Diana Prince receives a photographic plate from Wayne Enterprises taken during World War I. It shows her and four men, and prompts her to recall her past.
+(Note: Wonder Woman is the first film in the DCEU chronology, taking place in 1918.)

-Diana, the daughter of Queen Hippolyta, is raised on the hidden island of Themyscira, home to the Amazons, women warriors created by the Olympian gods to protect mankind.
-Hippolyta tells Diana the story of how Ares became jealous of humanity and orchestrated its destruction.
-When the other gods attempted to stop him, Ares killed all but Zeus, who used the last of his power to wound him and force his retreat.
+Diana, the young daughter of Queen Hippolyta, is raised on the hidden island of Themyscira, home to the Amazons, women warriors created by the Olympian gods to protect mankind.
+Hippolyta tells Diana the story of how Ares became jealous of humans and orchestrated their destruction.
+When the other gods attempted to stop him, Ares killed all but Zeus, who used the last of his power to wound Ares and force his retreat.
 Before dying, Zeus left the Amazons a weapon, the "god-killer", to prepare them for Ares' return.
-Overprotecting Diana, Hippolyta conceals Diana's true origin from her, but reluctantly agrees to let her sister, Antiope, train Diana as a warrior.
+Seeking to protect Diana, Hippolyta hides her daughter's true origin from her, but reluctantly agrees to let her sister, Antiope, train Diana as a warrior.

-In 1918, Diana rescues U.S. pilot Captain Steve Trevor when his plane crashes off the Themysciran coast.
-The island is soon invaded by German soldiers, who had been pursuing him.
+In 1918, an adult Diana rescues US pilot Steve Trevor when his plane crashes off the coast of Themyscira.
+The island is soon invaded by German soldiers, who had been pursuing Trevor.
 The Amazons suffer some casualties, but wipe out the German landing force, with Antiope sacrificing herself to save Diana.

 Steve is interrogated with the Lasso of Hestia and reveals that a great war is consuming the outside world and that he is an Allied spy.
 He has stolen a notebook from the Germans' chief chemist, Dr. Isabel Maru, who is attempting to engineer a deadlier form of mustard gas under the orders of General Erich Ludendorff.
-Believing Ares to be responsible for the war, Diana arms herself with the "god-killer" sword, the lasso, and armor before leaving Themyscira with Steve.
+Believing Ares to be responsible for the war, Diana equips herself with the "god-killer" sword, the lasso, and armor before leaving Themyscira with Steve.